Quebec Route 185

 Route 185 is part of the Trans-Canada Highway.
 It travels from Saint-Louis-du-Ha!
 Ha! west for about 4.6 km.
 It connects the two sections of Autoroute 85 and is the former designation for all of A-85.

-At present, Route 185 is a two-lane highway with passing lanes.
-Often cited as one of the most dangerous highways in Canada, it is being upgraded to Autoroute standards as a four-lane fully controlled-access freeway, assuming and extending the existing Autoroute 85 designation.
+As of 2025, Route 185 is a two-lane highway with passing lanes.
+Often cited as one of the most dangerous highways in Canada, it is being upgraded to autoroute standards as a four-lane, fully controlled-access highway, assuming and extending the existing Autoroute 85 designation.
 Several sections have been completed and opened as such.
-Once this upgrade is completed, it will close the last gap in a continuous freeway section of the Trans-Canada between Renfrew, Ontario, and Lower South River, Nova Scotia - a length of over 1,500 km (900 mi), and for an even longer interprovincial freeway route between Windsor, Ontario and Halifax, Nova Scotia - a length of about 2,150 km (1,300 mi), roughly playing the same role that the old Quebec Route 2 (which Route 185 was formerly part of) played before its renumbering into several roads in the early-1970s.
+Once this upgrade is completed, it will close the last gap in a continuous freeway section of the Trans-Canada between Renfrew, Ontario, and Lower South River, Nova Scotia, a length of over 1,500 km, and for an even longer interprovincial freeway route between Windsor, Ontario, and Halifax, Nova Scotia, via Toronto and Montreal, a length of about 2,150 km, roughly playing the same role that the old Quebec Route 2 (which Route 185 was formerly part of) played before its renumbering into several roads in the early 1970s.

-Currently, there are two sections of A-85, one from A-20 to just southeast of Saint-Honoré-de-Témiscouata, and the other from Saint-Louis-du-Ha!
-Ha! to New Brunswick Route 2 at the provincial border in Degelis, and as of 2016, Route 185 no longer connects to New Brunswick route 2 at the provincial border.
+As of 2025, there are two sections of A-85; one from A-20 to just southeast of Saint-Honoré-de-Témiscouata, and the other from Saint-Louis-du-Ha!
+Ha! to New Brunswick Route 2 at the provincial border in Degelis.
+But As of 2016, Route 185 no longer connects to New Brunswick Route 2 at the provincial border.
 The opening of the remaining freeway portion in 2026, which will link the segments of A-85, will also mark the end of Route 185.